ARTICLE 60 - Ethical Conduct of Research

 Definition of Terms

 60:04 The parties agree that factors intrinsic to the process of academic research such as uncertainty, honest error, conflicting data, or honest differences in interpretation or assessment of data and/or of experimental design do not constitute fraud and/or misconduct.
 Clauses 60:04-60:06 shall be interpreted herein, subject to legislation and government agency regulations.

 Conflict of Interest

-occurs when a member of the university community acts, or where there is a reasonable presumption that such a member has acted, in a manner that seeks to advance or has the effect of advancing her or his own interests or the interests of others in a way that is detrimental or potentially harmful to the interests, integrity, or fundamental mission of the university (as outlined in Senate Policy and amended from time to time),
+occurs when a member of the university community acts, or where there is a reasonable presumption that such a member has acted, in a manner that seeks to advance or has the effect of advancing their own interests or the interests of others in a way that is detrimental or potentially harmful to the interests, integrity, or fundamental mission of the University (as outlined in Senate Policy and amended from time to time),

 means mission-oriented research, the nature, scope and deliverables of which, in both scientific and fiscal terms, are clearly delineated in a legal contract between the signatories,

 Falsification of Data